enejb/tiny-date-picker/README.md

 # Tiny Date Picker

-A light-weight date picker with zero dependencies.
+A light-weight date picker with zero dependencies

+- Typescript
 - Zero dependencies
-- Roughly 3.5KB minified and gzipped
+- Roughly 4KB minified and gzipped
-- IE9+
 - Mobile-friendly/responsive
 - Supports multiple languages

+The TinyDatePicker was originally developed by Chris Davies, but seems to be discontinued.

 ## Installation

-    npm install --save tiny-date-picker
+    npm install --save @verivox/tiny-date-picker

 ## Usage

 Include a reference to `tiny-date-picker.css` and `tiny-date-picker.js`, or import it `import TinyDatePicker from 'tiny-date-picker';` then call it like this:

 ```javascript
 // Initialize a date picker on the specified input element